 6. Send a houseplant.

 The only thing better than presenting your mom with a beautiful bouquet of flowers on Mother’s Day is giving her a gorgeous houseplant.
-If you’re having trouble finding a local florist that delivers during the quarantine, send your mom a pretty houseplant in a stylish planter, like the Monstera in Medium Grant Planter by The Sill, so she can have a Mother’s Day gift that keeps growing all year-long.
+If you’re having trouble finding a local florist that delivers during the quarantine, send your mom a pretty houseplant in a stylish planter, like the Large Monstera by The Sill, so she can have a Mother’s Day gift that keeps growing all year-long.